-Article VI
+ARTICLE VI

-- 1. For purposes of this Article, an investment dispute is a dispute between a Party and a national or company of the other Party arising out of or relating to (a) an investment agreement between that Party and such national or company; (b) an investment authorization granted by that Party's foreign investment authority to such national or company; or (c) an alleged breach of any right conferred or created by this Treaty with respect to an investment. - 2.
-In the event of an investment dispute, the parties to the dispute should initially seek a resolution through consultation and negotiation.
-If the dispute cannot be settled amicably, the national or company concerned may choose to submit the dispute, under one of the following alternatives, for resolution: - (a) to the courts or administrative tribunals of the Party that is a party to the dispute; or - (b) in accordance with any applicable, previously agreed dispute-settlement procedures; or - (c) in accordance with the terms of paragraph 3. - 3. (a) Provided that the national or company concerned has not submitted the dispute for resolution under paragraph 2 (a) or (b) and that six months have elapsed from the data on which the dispute arose, the national or company concerned may choose to consent in writing to the submission of the dispute for settlement by binding arbitration: - (i) to the International Centre for the Settlement of Investment Disputes ("Centre") established by the Convention on the Settlement of Investment Disputes between States and Nationals of other States, done at Washington, March 18, 1965 ("ICSID convention"), provided that the Party is a party to such Convention; or
+I. For purposes of this Article, an investment dispute a dispute between a Party and a national or company of the other Party arising out of or relating to (a) an investment agreement between that Party and such national or company; (b) an investment authorization granted by that Party's foreign investment authority to such national or company; or (c) an alleged breach of any right conferred or created by this Treaty with respect to an investment.

+2. In the event of an investment dispute, the parties to the dispute should initially seek a resolution through consultation and negotiation, which may include the use of non-binding third-party procedures such as conciliation.
+If the dispute cannot be settled amicably, the national or company concerned may choose to submit the dispute for resolution:

+(a) to the courts or administrative tribunals of the Party that is a party to the dispute; or

+(b) in accordance with any applicable, previously agreed dispute-settlement procedures; or

+(c) in accordance with the terms of paragraph 3.

+3. (a) Provided that the national or company concerned has not submitted the dispute for resolution under paragraph 2 (a) or (b) and that six months have elapsed from the date on which the dispute arose, the national or company concerned may choose to consent in writing to the submission of the dispute for settlement by binding arbitration:

+(i) to the International Centre for the Settlement of Investment Disputes ('Centre') established by the Convention on the Settlement of Investment Disputes between states and Nationals of other States, done at Washington, March 18, 1965 ('ICSID Convention'), provided that the Party is a party to such Convention; or